-The basic doctrines within Restoration Church Statement of Faith represent what we believe to be core elements of biblical teaching.
-We expect all members of Restoration Church to affirm these doctrines.
+The doctrines within Restoration Church Statement of Faith represent what we believe to be faithful understanding and application of the Scriptures.
+All preaching and teaching of Restoration Church will be in accordance with the doctrine represented in the Statement of Faith.

 We believe in one God, eternally existing in three equally divine persons: the Father, the Son, and the Holy Spirit.